-Action by Superintendent
+3. Action by Superintendent

-Within 5 school days of receiving the Compliance Officer's report, the superintendent or superintendent's designee shall issue a decision regarding whether this policy was violated.
-This decision must be provided in writing to the person allegedly harassed and the alleged harasser.
-If the superintendent or superintendent's designee determines that it is more likely than not that prohibited harassment occurred, the Rappahannock County School Division shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
+Within 5 school days of receiving the Compliance Officer's report, the superintendent or designee shall issue a decision regarding whether this policy was violated.
+This decision must be provided in writing to the complainant and the alleged perpetrator.
+If the Superintendent or designee determines that it is more likely than not that prohibited harassment occurred, the Rappahannock County School Division shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
 Such action may include discipline up to and including expulsion or discharge.
-Whether or not the superintendent or superintendent's designee determines that prohibited harassment occurred, the superintendent or superintendent's designee may determine that schoolwide or division-wide training be conducted or that the person allegedly harassed receives counseling.
+Whether or not the Superintendent or designee may determine that school-wide or division-wide training be conducted or that the complainant receives counseling.

-Appeal
+4. Appeal

-If the superintendent or superintendent's designee determines that no prohibited harassment occurred, the employee or student who was allegedly subjected to harassment may appeal this finding to the School Board within 5 school days of receiving the decision.
+If the superintendent or designee determines that no prohibited harassment occurred, the employee or student who was allegedly subjected to harassment may appeal this finding to the School Board within 5 school days of receiving the decision.
 Notice of appeal must be filed with the superintendent who shall forward the record to the School Board.
 The School Board shall make a decision within 30 calendar days of receiving the record.
 The School Board may ask for oral or written argument from the aggrieved party, the superintendent and any other individual the School Board deems relevant.
 Written notice of the School Board's decision will be given to both the alleged harasser and the person allegedly harassed.

-If the superintendent or superintendent's designee determines that prohibited harassment occurred and discipline is imposed, the disciplined person may appeal the disciplinary sanction in the same manner as any other such sanction would be appealed.
+If the Superintendent or designee determines that prohibited harassment occurred and discipline is imposed, the disciplined person may appeal the disciplinary sanction in the same manner as any other such sanction would be appealed.